CertiGraph/CertiGraph/CertiGC/papers/codex-experience-report/appel-comments-summary.md

 Suggested handling: add a short bridge before the formal theorem explanation:
 VST speaks about concrete C states and separation-logic resources, while the functional model and correctness theorem speak about abstract graph heaps.

+Resolution note: the proof-task section now opens with this bridge and explains the roles of remembered-set heaps (`rh`) and remembered-set states (`rmst`).

 ### C21.
 DONE.
 Page 4, highlight